Masterloop/mcs_dart/packages/flutter_bloc/README.md

 final someBloc = Provider.of<T>(context);
 ```

-limitations:
+#### limitations

--you cant have 2 providers of some type in the same subtree
+-you can't have 2 providers of some type in the same subtree